Dermatology at UVA

 Your skin is one of the most durable and hard-working parts of your body.
 It protects your other organs from disease and injury and regenerates in a way few other parts of your body can.

 But as tough as it is, your skin requires a lot of care.
-UVA’s doctors are experts in treating skin diseases, and in short-term and preventive care that will help keep your skin healthy and strong.
+UVA’s doctors are experts in treating skin diseases and preventive care that can help keep your skin healthy and strong.

 Your Skin: Your First Line of Defense

 - Avoid prolonged sun and ultraviolet (UV) light exposure

 - Use sunscreen effectively